 Next to the fortifications you can also stroll through the large Jardin Minelle, a peaceful public park with a wide range of trees and plants based around a central lake.
 You will also discover several other large parks and gardens here, and as a result Arras is now listed as a 4* ville fleurie.

 Important religious monuments in Arras include the cathedral and several churches.
 The 18th century cathedral was built on the site of an earlier cathedral which was is said to have been one of the architectural gems of France, but was unfortunately destroyed during the revolution.
-In neo-classical style, the interior of the cathedral is particularly interesting taking inspiration from ancient temples.
+In neo-classical style, the interior of the cathedral is particularly interesting, taking inspiration from ancient temples.

+Next to the cathedral, the Abbey Saint-Vaast was rebuilt in the 17th century and is a very substantial collection of religious buildings.
 The abbey is now home to the important Museum of Fine Arts in Arras, with its extensive range of paintings and other objects, including many works of art by Flemish and French artists.

 More surprisingly, and also built as a consequence of the damage caused during the war, there are a good number of art deco style buildings in Arras.
 You will see these typical 1930's style facades in many of the streets around the town centre.

+There is a poignant war cemetery and memorial towards the edge of the town.
 A fascinating insight into the lives of soldiers in Arras in the First World War is provided by the Carriere Wellington Museum which opened in 2008.

 Tourist classifications for Arras

-Arras has received the following tourist classifications: listed town of Art and History ; village in bloom (ville fleurie) 4*;
+Arras has received the following tourist classifications: listed town of Art and History ; village in bloom (ville fleurie) 4*

-Address: Arras, Pas-de-Calais, Nord-Pas-de-Calais, 62000 || GPS: latitude 50.28, longitude 2.77
+Address: Arras, Nord-Pas-de-Calais, 62000, France || GPS: latitude 50.28, longitude 2.77

-Suggested tourist attractions to visit near Arras, France
+Sightseeing & tourist attractions to visit nearby

-- Arras citadelle (Vauban fortifications) - heritage site
+- Arras citadelle (Vauban fortifications): heritage site

-- Beffroi et hôtel de ville d'Arras (Belfries of Belgium and France) - heritage site
+- Beffroi et hôtel de ville d'Arras (Belfries of Belgium and France): heritage site

-- Beffroi de Douai (Belfries of Belgium and France) - heritage site (24km)
+- Beffroi de Douai (Belfries of Belgium and France): heritage site (24 km)

-- Beffroi de Lucheux (Belfries of Belgium and France) - heritage site (27km)
+- Beffroi de Lucheux (Belfries of Belgium and France): heritage site (27 km)

-- Beffroi de Béthune (Belfries of Belgium and France) - heritage site (29km)
+- Beffroi de Béthune (Belfries of Belgium and France): heritage site (29 km)

-- Parc du château de Sericourt - remarkable garden (32km)
+- Parc du château de Sericourt: remarkable garden (32 km)

-- Beffroi de Doullens (Belfries of Belgium and France) - heritage site (33km)
+- Beffroi de Doullens (Belfries of Belgium and France): heritage site (33 km)

-- Beffroi de Cambrai (Belfries of Belgium and France) - heritage site (35km)
+- Beffroi de Cambrai (Belfries of Belgium and France): heritage site (35 km)

-- Cambrai - town of art and history (35km)
+- Cambrai: town of art and history (35 km)